MosesGH/sql-data-warehouse-project/README.md

           - proc_load_silver - This script performs the ETL (extract, Trnasform, Load) process to populate the silver schema tbales from the bronze schema.
        - Gold
           - ddl_gold - This script creates views for the Gold layer in the data warehouse.
        - init_database - This script creates a new database namesd 'DataWarehouse'
        - init_schemas - Creates schemas for data to be divided into.
     - Tests/
-       - Silver_tests
+       - Silver_tests - This script performs vaarious quality checks for data consistency, accuracy and standardisation across the 'silver' schema
-       - quality_checks_gold
+       - quality_checks_gold - This script performs quality chgecks to calidate the integrity, consistency, and accuracy of the gold layer.
     - README.md - Readme that outlines the project key information
     - LICENCE
 ## Licence